jie-meng/Lunar/README.md

 ### release ###

-On all platform
+On Linux and Windows

 - Make a dir named Lunar, lets' call it LUNAR_HOME.
 - Put all the files and folders in publish to LUNAR_HOME.
 - Put luaexec and Lunar to LUNAR_HOME.

-On windows (You can find all the dlls in Qt installation directory):
+On windows extras (You can find all the dlls in Qt installation directory):

 - Put libstdc++-6.dll(mingw), libgcc_s_dw2-1.dll(mingw), libwinpthread-1.dll(mingw), Qt5Core.dll, Qt5Gui.dll,  Qt5PrintSupport.dll, Qt5Widgets.dll, qscintilla2.dll, icudt54, icuin54.dll, icuuc54.dll to LUNAR_HOME.
 - Put qtaccessiblewidgets.dll to LUNAR_HOME/accessible